 What is an Interest Rate Swap and Floor?

 An Interest Rate Swap and Floor is a combination of an Interest Rate Swap with the purchase of an Interest Rate Floor.
-By entering into the Swap, the Borrower agrees to pay a pre-agreed fixed rate of interest in return for receiving a floating rate that matches the loan (i.e. three month LIBOR) from the Bank.
-By purchasing a Floor, the Borrower acquires the flexibility to benefit if the floating rate is below the Floor strike rate.
-The premium for the Floor is embedded into the Swap rate so there is no upfront cash premium.
+By entering into the Swap, the Borrower agrees to pay a pre-agreed fixed rate of interest in return for a floating rate.
+By purchasing a Floor, the Borrower acquires the opportunity to benefit if the floating rate falls below the Floor strike rate.
+The premium for the Floor is embedded into the Swap rate.

-The purpose of an Interest Rate Swap and Floor is to restore some of the opportunity for the Borrower to benefit from a low interest rate environment, and to limit the potential penalty cost that could arise on early termination when interest rates are lower than at inception.
+The purpose of an Interest Rate Swap and Floor is to restore the opportunity for the Borrower to benefit from a low interest rate environment.
+And it limits the potential penalty cost that could arise on early termination.

 How does it work?

-The floating rate will be reset on each payment date.
-If on any of those dates the floating rate is higher than the embedded Swap rate, the Bank will pay the difference between the swap rate and the floating rate to the Borrower.
-If the floating rate is lower than the embedded Swap rate, the Borrower will pay the difference to the Bank; however, if the floating rate is lower than the Floor strike rate, the Bank will offset, against this payment, the difference between the Floor strike rate and the floating rate.
+The floating rate is reset on each payment date.
+If on any of those dates the floating rate is higher than the embedded Swap rate, the Bank will pay the difference between the Swap rate and the floating rate to the Borrower.
+If the floating rate is lower than the embedded Swap rate, the Borrower will pay the difference to the Bank.
+However, if the floating rate is lower than the Floor strike rate, the Bank will offset the difference between the Floor strike rate and the floating rate.

 - It provides the Borrower with the comfort of a known maximum rate of interest

-- It allows the Borrower limited opportunity to benefit from low short-term interest rates should they fall below the strike rate of the Floor
+- It allows the Borrower limited opportunity to benefit from lower interest rates should they fall below the Floor strike rate

 - No upfront cash premium is required